ZurichNLP/understanding-mbr/README.md

     ./scripts/create_venv.sh

-**Important**: Then activate the env by executing the `source` command that is output by the shell script above.
+All other scripts will automatically activate the correct envs by executing `source` commands.

 Download and install required software: